IgorSoupDev/TTF2Atlas/docs/INSTALL.md

 # Requirements
 - Python 3.x installed
-- PIL (Python Imaging Library) package installed
+- Pillow (PIL fork) package installed

-If you already have Python and PIL installed in your machine you can skip to [Executing the script](#executing-the-script).
+If you already have Python and Pillow installed in your machine you can skip to [Executing the script](#executing-the-script).

 ## How install Python
 ### Windows: